Legal Virtual Sports Betting Guide For USA Players

 But is it legal?
 There is no language in US gambling laws that prohibits wagering on virtual sports with an offshore sportsbook through an online method.
 No law can be broken if there is no law to break, therefore betting on virtual sports offshore will not get players inside of the USA into any trouble.

-That said, Washington and Connecticut have passed laws that prohibit online gambling of any kind, and some betting sites restrict individual states (i.e. NV and NJ).
+That said, Washington has passed laws that prohibit online gambling of any kind, and some betting sites restrict individual states (i.e. NV and NJ).
 Be sure to investigate your state laws and the terms and conditions of your chosen offshore sportsbook before signing up and placing real money bets.

 Best Virtual Sports Betting Sites For USA Players

-Bovada sportsbook is our #1 site for virtual sports betting online and holds these games up to their usual standard of excellence.
-They are the top-dog on the net, right in line with their Bodog origins, and seasoned players know who they can trust when it comes to fair play, timely payouts, and a secure gaming environment.
+Bovada Sportsbook is our #1 site for virtual sports betting online and holds these games up to their usual standard of excellence.
+They are the top dog on the net, and seasoned players know who they can trust when it comes to fair play, timely payouts, and a secure gaming environment.
 Bovada offers 24/7 customer support via telephone, email, and chat if anything hits a snag.

 50% Bonus Up To $250

 Bovada virtual sports provide accurate results that players can trust and track season to season.
-They offer robust bonus offers and include a wide selection of financial options, though they prefer Bitcoin (as we do).
-Remember, Bovada is backed by the Bodog license, the most trusted name in online gaming for two decades.
-Your best virtual sports strategy is to make Bovada your preferred real betting site.
+They offer robust bonus offers and include a wide selection of financial options, though they prefer Bitcoin (as do we).
+Bovada has been the most trusted name in online gaming for over a decade and is your best virtual sports betting site option.

 50% Sports Welcome Bonus Up To $250